-3. the right to request a private conference to redetermine the applicant's priority, preference, eligibility and/or qualification pursuant to 760 CMR 5.13.
+3. the right to request a private conference to redetermine the applicant's priority, preference, eligibility and/or qualification pursuant to 760 CMR 5.13; and

+4. the names and contact information for Massachusetts legal services offices.

+(f) Effect of Final Determinations.

+1. A final determination of priority or preference made by the CSO shall govern the application for the program at all LHAs applicant has applied to in the Statewide Online Application System.

-After a final determination of priority, preference, eligibility and/or qualification has been made by the LHA, that determination will govern the application only for the application to that program at that LHA in the Statewide Online Application System.
-If an applicant who has been removed from the waiting list reapplies for any program at that LHA, the reapplication will receive a new date and time stamp, and new final determinations shall be made on the application when the application reaches the top of the waiting list.
+2. A final determination of eligibility or qualification for housing or eligibility for a claimed preference made by the LHA shall govern the application only for application to the program at the LHA in the Statewide Online Application System.

+3. If an applicant who has been removed from the waiting list reapplies for any new program, the reapplication will receive a new date and time stamp, and new final determinations shall be made on the application.

-(4) When an application for a transfer for good cause is denied, when an application for addition of a household member is denied, or when the LHA orders an administrative transfer, a household member, who has signed the lease, may grieve the decision of the LHA under the grievance procedure, and this shall be the sole administrative remedy.
+(5) When an application for a Transfer for Good Cause is denied, when an application for addition of a household member is denied, or when the LHA orders an administrative transfer, a household member, who has signed the lease, may grieve the decision of the LHA under the grievance procedure, and this shall be the sole administrative remedy.

 5.06: Income Eligibility

 (1) Income limits for admission of an applicant to state-aided public housing and for participation in the AHVP shall be set at two year intervals.
 The income limits shall be the "Low Income Limits", set by the United States Department of Housing and Urban Development (HUD), then in effect, for a similarly sized household in the city or town in which the LHA is located.
-Household income shall be determined in the same manner as net household income for rent determination provided that income shall be imputed to assets which have been disposed of as provided by 24 CFR Part 5, Subpart F.
+Household income shall be determined in the same manner as net household income for rent determination provided that income shall be imputed to assets which have been disposed of in accordance with 760 CMR 6.05(2)(c).

-(2) A household occupying a unit in elderly/handicapped housing shall remain eligible for continued occupancy until such time as 30% of its monthly net household income equals or exceeds the fair market rent (FMR) then in effect for the Section 8 Existing/Voucher Program for a unit of appropriate unit size in the area in which the LHA is located.
+(2) A household occupying a Unit in Elderly/Disabled housing shall remain eligible for continued occupancy until six months after such time as 30% of its monthly net household income equals or exceeds the fair market rent (FMR) then in effect for the Section 8 Housing Choice Voucher Program for a Unit of Appropriate Unit Size in the area in which the LHA is located.

-(3) A household occupying a unit in family housing shall remain eligible for continued occupancy until such time as 32% of its monthly net household income equals or exceeds the fair market rent (FMR) then in effect for the Section 8 Existing/Voucher Program for a unit of appropriate unit size in the area in which the LHA is located.
+(3) A household occupying a Unit in Family Housing shall remain eligible for continued occupancy until six months after such time as 32% of its monthly net household income equals or exceeds the fair market rent (FMR) then in effect for the Section 8 Housing Choice Voucher Program for a Unit of Appropriate Unit Size in the area in which the LHA is located.

-(4) An AHVP participant shall remain eligible for continued occupancy in a unit until such time as the participant's rent share equals or exceeds the contract rent.
+(4) An AHVP participant shall remain eligible for continued occupancy in a Unit until such time as the participant's rent share equals or exceeds the contract rent.
 The participant shall retain his or her AHVP voucher for 90 days from the date on which the LHA determines that the participant's share equals or exceeds the contract rent.
 At the end of that period, if the participant's share continues to equal or exceed the contract rent, the household will not be eligible for continued assistance under the AHVP.

-5.07: Eligibility of Handicapped Persons
+5.07: Eligibility of Persons with Disabilities

-(1) The definition of handicapped persons of low income is set out in M.G.L. c.
+(1) The definition of Persons with Disabilities of Low Income is set out in M.G.L. c.
 121B, § 1.
-A handicapped person of low income, as so defined, may have one or more physical or mental impairments, which shall be considered in conjunction with each other if more than one exists.
+A Person with Disabilities of Low Income, as so defined, may have one or more physical or mental impairments, which shall be considered in conjunction with each other if more than one exists.

 5.07: continued